 |Malware Removal (Windows)||

-A couple of examples of other similar malspam campaigns are "Teco New Order Email Virus", "Tasco Email Virus" and "Transcrop Bank Email Virus".
-It is worthwhile to mention that in mo cases cyber criminals disguise such emails as official letters from legitimate companies, organizations or other entities.
-Examples of malware that was or still is distributed this way are Agent Tesla, Dridex and Adwind.
+Some examples of other similar malspam campaigns are "Teco New Order Email Virus", "Tasco Email Virus" and "Transcrop Bank Email Virus".
+Note that, in most cases, cyber criminals disguise such emails as official messages from legitimate companies, organizations or other entities.
+Examples of malware distributed in this way are Agent Tesla, Dridex and Adwind.

 How did "Ministro dell'Economia e delle Finanze email virus" infect my computer?

-Text presented in the "Ministro dell'Economia e delle Finanze email virus" email letter:
+Text presented in the "Ministro dell'Economia e delle Finanze email virus" email message: